Youth Organization Funding Application Announcement

 Entities eligible for the youth organization funding opportunity are as follows:

-• Youth Organizations currently working and contracted to work with the PA Care Partnership Counties (Blair, Delaware, Greene, and Lackawanna Counties), in collaboration with the local System of Care County Leadership Team and System of Care Coordinator.
+• Youth Organizations currently working and contracted to work with the PA Care Partnership Counties (Blair, Delaware, and Greene Counties), in collaboration with the local System of Care County Leadership Team and System of Care Coordinator.

 • Programs and organizations that currently provide youth and young adult activities within a county or joinder (The applicant must have a letter of support that the County agrees with the approach and requirements of the funding opportunity funding announcement)

-• Youth Organizations may apply who are not currently receiving funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) through a current System of Care Grant.
+• Youth Organizations, programs, and organizations that currently provide respite services may apply if not currently receiving funding from the Substance Abuse and Mental Health Services Administration (SAMHSA) through a current System of Care Grant.

 Ineligibility: